iSEngLab/AwesomeLLM4SE/README.md

 #### Code Completion

-Here is the ordered list of the titles you provided:

 1. Towards Efficient Fine-tuning of Pre-trained Code Models: An Experimental Study and Beyond [2023-ISSTA]
 2. Dataflow-Guided Retrieval Augmentation for Repository-Level Code Completion [2024-ACL]
 3. An Empirical Study on the Usage of BERT Models for Code Completion [2021-MSR]